minvws/nl-kat-coordination/rocky/components/modal/README.md

 {% endblock html_at_end_body %}
 ```

-After that, `{% component "modal" size="xx" dialogid="xx" %}` is enough to instantiate the dialog modal component, where `dialogid` should be a unique identifier to enable multiple dialogs on the same page, and size should contain the appropriate class name to achieve the correct sizing.
+After that, `{% component "modal" size="xx" %}` is enough to instantiate the dialog modal component where size should contain the appropriate class name to achieve the correct sizing.
 This can be either `dialog-small`, `dialog-medium` or `dialog-large`.

 ### Slots and fills